IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The Resource Notification Broker that supports this option shall be able to be grouped with a DSUB Document Metadata Notification Broker, could not implement the Resource Subscription [ITI-110] transaction and the Resource Notify [ITI-112] transaction.

-<a name="Subscription-Search"> </a>

-#### 1:54.2.2 Subscription Search option

-The Resource Notification Subscriber that supports this option shall implement the Resource Subscription Search [ITI-113] transaction.

 <a name="Updating-events"> </a>

-#### 1:54.2.3 Updating events option
+#### 1:54.2.2 Updates to document sharing resources option

 This option consents to include in the notification events also the updating and deleting of the Resources which could be subscribed.
 In an XDS enviroment, this option permits to consider the updating and deleting events determinated by Update Document Set [ITI-57] transaction operations or by Remove Metadata [ITI-62] transaction operations to DocumentEntry, Folder, and Association Objects.

-The Resource Notification Broker that supports this option shall support the Subscription define in section [Subscription with Updating events option]().
+The Resource Notification Broker that supports this option shall support the Subscription define in section [Subscription with Updates to document sharing resources option]().

-The Resource Notification Subscriber that supports this option shall support the Subscription define in section [Subscription with Updating events option]().
+The Resource Notification Subscriber that supports this option shall support the Subscription define in section [Subscription with Updates to document sharing resources option]().

 The Resource Notification Publisher that supports this option shall also support for the Resource Publish [ITI-111] transaction the trigger events define in section [Updating events option]().

 <a name="Pull-notification"> </a>

-#### 1:54.2.4 Pull notification option
+#### 1:54.2.3 Pull notification option

 This option consents to a Resource Notification Subscriber to operate in a pull modality for retrieving the notifications.